mozilla/treeherder/docs/infrastructure/troubleshooting.md

 With Sentry, you can now track all errors produced and the performance of every transaction.
 You can also create alerts and assign on-going errors to a team member.
 Sentry also tracks releases automaticaly to help you determine which release introduced an error.

-Errors reported from the local development environment will report to the `dev` release instead of a commit hash because we define `SENTRY_RELEASE` in the Docker compose file.
+NOTE: The SDKs, when doing local development, have been configured to report to a release called `dev` instead of letting it report released based on the commit hash of your local checkout.

 ## Scenarios